-The remaining "Other" investments in category #2 is expected not to represent more than 30% of the Financial Product's Net Asset Value.
+The remaining "Other" investments in category #2 is expected not to represent a minimum of 0% and a maximum of 30% of the Financial Product's Net Asset Value.

 The above planned asset allocation will be achieved until the date on which the Financial Product enters into its liquidation phase.
 While the Manager shall aim at achieving the planned asset allocation described above, it may be affected notably by any new subscription, repayment and prepayment of Investments, or delays in distributions.
 The Manager may also decide on a temporary basis to retain cash for reinvestment purposes.
 Therefore, the asset allocation may temporarily deviate from the planned asset allocation described above, including before the liquidation phase.
 Should the Financial Product deviate from the planned asset, the Manager shall use reasonable efforts to bring the Financial Product back within these ratios except where the Manager reasonably believes that this would be against the interest of the Financial Product.